jumpingrivers/ard-js/README.md

 ### sunburst.altClickHandler([value])

 If supplied, `value` must be a function or `null`.
-If it is a function the function will be called whenever the user alt-clicks a node in the sunburst diagram and is passed the click event and the ring-section's data as arguments while the `this` variable will correspond to the sunburst instance.
+If it is a function the function will be called whenever the user alt-clicks a ring section in the sunburst diagram and is passed the click event, the ring-section's data and an array describing the path to that ring section as arguments while the `this` variable will correspond to the sunburst instance.
 If `value` is null then any previously-set alt-click handler will be removed.

 ### sunburst.colorOverrides([value])